Skip to content

 performance of the investment portfolio.
 Employees and officials shall subordinate

-3. Internal Controls: All checks will be signed by the Treasurer (electronic signatures
+3. Internal Controls: All checks will be signed by the Hooksett Treasurer (electronic

 The Business Office staff will keep a running total of the cash in the checking account to